PriaAdmaja/client-coffee-shop-react/README.md

 # Client Coffee-Shop

 A website to facilitate coffee shop and customers to get transaction.
 Available on any screen resolution.
-Can login with account user or admin.
+You can login as customer or admin only with this web.

 ## Tech Stack